Learning Multiple Tasks with Multilinear Relationship Networks: Experiments

 \subsection{Results}

-The multi-task classification results on the Office-Caltech and ImageCLEF-DA datasets based on 5\%, 10\%, and 20\% sampled training data are shown in Tables~\ref{table:office} and \ref{table:clef}, respectively.
-We can observe that the proposed DRN model significantly outperforms the comparison methods on most multi-task problems.
-The substantial performance improvement clearly validates that our deep relationship networks through multi-layer and multi-class relationship learning is able to learn both transferable features and adaptive task relationships.
-DRN enables more effective multi-task deep learning.
+The multi-task classification results on the Office-Caltech, Office-Home and ImageCLEF-DA datasets based on 5\%, 10\%, and 20\% sampled training data are shown in Tables~\ref{table:office}, \ref{table:home} and \ref{table:clef}, respectively.
+We observe that the proposed MRN model significantly outperforms the comparison methods on most multi-task problems.
+The substantial accuracy improvement validates that our multilinear relationship networks through multilayer and multilinear relationship learning is able to learn both transferable features and adaptive task relationships, which enables effective and robust multi-task deep learning.

-We can make the following observations from the results. \textbf{(1)} Shallow multi-task learning methods MTFL, RMTL, and MTRL significantly outperform single-task learning method STL, which confirms the efficacy of learning multiple tasks by exploiting shared structures.
-Among the shallow multi-task methods, MTRL gives the best accuracies, showing that exploiting task relationship may be more effective than extracting shared feature subspace for multi-task learning. \textbf{(2)} Deep multi-task learning method MTDL outperforms shallow multi-task learning methods with deep features as input, which confirms the importance of learning deep transferable features to enable knowledge transfer across tasks.
-However, MTDL only learns the shared feature subspace based on tensor factorization of the network parameters, while the task relationships in multiple network layers are not captured.
+We can make the following observations from the results. \textbf{(1)} Shallow multi-task learning methods MTFL, RMTL, and MTRL outperform single-task deep learning method STL in most cases, which confirms the efficacy of learning multiple tasks by exploiting shared structures.
+Among the shallow multi-task methods, MTRL gives the best accuracies, showing that exploiting task relationship may be more effective than extracting shared feature subspace for multi-task learning.
+It is worth noting that, although STL cannot learn from knowledge transfer, it can be fine-tuned on each task to improve performance, and thus when the number of training samples are large enough and when different tasks are dissimilar enough (e.g. Office-Home dataset), STL may outperform shallow multi-task learning methods, as evidenced by the results in Table \ref{table:home}. \textbf{(2)} Deep multi-task learning method DMTL-TF outperforms shallow multi-task learning methods with deep features as input, which confirms the importance of learning deep transferable features to enable knowledge transfer across tasks.
+However, DMTL-TF only learns the shared feature subspace based on tensor factorization of the network parameters, while the task relationships in multiple network layers are not captured.
 This may result in negative-transfer in the feature layers \cite{cite:NIPS14CNN} and under-transfer in the classifier layers.
 Negative-transfer can be witnessed by comparing multi-task methods with single-task methods: if multi-task learning methods yield lower accuracy in some of the tasks, then negative-transfer arises.